Munazar-99/Artsy-API/README.md

 3. Start the server by running `npm run dev` in the root directory.
 4. Open `http://localhost:3000` in your web browser.

+## Testing

+The Artsy application includes unit tests to ensure the correctness of key functions.
+These tests focus on the logic of individual functions, such as creating new posts and retrieving posts from the database.
+Mocks are used to isolate these tests from external dependencies, allowing for focused testing of the code's behavior.

+To run the tests, follow these steps:

+1. Open a terminal window and navigate to the root directory of the Artsy project.

+2. Run the following command to execute the tests:

+      `` npm run test ``

+    This command will trigger the test runner and display the results of the tests in the terminal.

 ## Contributing

 If you would like to contribute to Artsy, please follow these steps: